Graduate Student Career Resources

 In recent years, moreover, nationwide studies carried out by Georgetown University and the American Historical Association have found that history majors earn some of the highest salaries among graduates in the Humanities.
 We regularly post articles and information related to careers on our Facebook page - "Like" our page to receive all the updates!

 The snapshot here is from the University of Washington LinkedIn Page and highlights the regions, companies and industries in which over 6,000 alumni who studied History are employed.
-The Undergraduate Advising Office also maintains a LinkedIn page specifically for History Majors & alumni to connect with each other.
+The History Undergraduate Advising Office also maintains a LinkedIn page specifically for History Majors & alumni to connect with each other.
 Try browsing these websites on LinkedIn to begin thinking about which careers may be of interest to you, and then connect with alumni working in those fields!

 You may also want to consider career paths along the lines of three distinct categories: